Student Entrepreneurs to Pitch Ideas at “Sage Tank” Event

 Ron Sege ’79, CEO of the green energy company Echelon and a key mentor to the Pomona Ventures group, will head the alumni panel.
 The panel will also include Dan Rubin ’82, a partner in the Palo Alto-based private equity firm Alloy Ventures, and Clint Smith ’89, who serves as general counsel to the software firm DataStax.
 Ken Hayes ’87 will also join the panelists as an investor from Pasadena Angels, a group of professionals based in Southern California who help to finance and grow startup companies.

-Rounding out the group is Vice President and Dean of the College Janice Hudgings.
-A physicist, her research has led to three U.S. patents and, in 2007, she co-founded the company Alenas Imaging Inc. with her research partner to commercialize thermal imaging technology developed in her lab.
+Rounding out the group is Seeley W. Mudd Professor of Physics Janice Hudgings.
+Her research has led to three U.S. patents and, in 2007, she co-founded the company Alenas Imaging Inc. with her research partner to commercialize thermal imaging technology developed in her lab.

 Ryan Miller ’14, one of the organizers, says "Sage Tank" is a way to generate excitement around entrepreneurship on campus and encourage students to translate their ideas into viable businesses.
 To prepare, students have gone through series of workshops organized by Pomona Ventures focusing on different stages of the startup process, from getting financed to marketing your product.